gbirke/lebenplusplus/src/content/drafts/running-spress-in-docker.md

 The Dockerfile is complete.
 Now a Docker image needs to be built with the command

-	docker build -t gbirke/spress:latest .
+	docker build -t gbirke/spress .

-The option `-t gbirke/spress:latest` tags it for later submission to DockerHub.
+The option `-t gbirke/spress` tags it for later submission to DockerHub.
 This will allow me to skip the build step when using it on other machines.

 ## Runnning Spress  {#running-the-image}

 The `docker run` command takes a [Docker *image*](https://docs.docker.com/engine/reference/glossary/#image) and runs it in a [Docker *container*](https://docs.docker.com/engine/reference/glossary/#container).
 The full command is

-	docker run -v .:/var/www -p 4000 --name serve_my_blog -t gbirke/spress
+	docker run -v $(pwd):/var/www -p 4000 --name serve_my_blog -t gbirke/spress

 Let's have a look at all the parameters

-- `-v .:/var/www` mounts the current directory as a volume inside the running container.
-If the Dockerfile were outside the current directory, I'd have to specify an absolute path.
+- `-v $(pwd):/var/www` mounts the current directory as a volume inside the running container.
 - `-p 4000` exposes port 4000 of the container to my host computer so I can reach the blog at http://localhost:4000/ from my browser.
 - `--name serve_my_blog` applies the name `serve_my_blog` to the image.
 If this parameter is missing, Docker will [generate](https://github.com/docker/docker/blob/master/pkg/namesgenerator/names-generator.go) an arbitrary name like `optimistic_payne` or `modest_agnesi`.
 - `-t` assigns the running process a "[pseudo-tty](https://en.wikipedia.org/wiki/Pseudoterminal)".
-If I leave this parameter out, I wouldn't be able to detach myself from the docker image with Control-C. Using a pseudo-tty also means that Spress can use its colored output.
+If I left this parameter out, I wouldn't be able to detach myself from the docker image with Control-C. Using a pseudo-tty also means that Spress can use its colored output.

 While the image is running, I can go to `localhost:4000/` and browse my blog.